AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

 1. `CommerceQuery`

-   Is used to describe a search query (contains information about the query text, current page, page size, sort and selected facets).
-All eCommerce services that implement the search API will receive instances of this class in order to perform their search.
+   Used to describe a search query (contains information about the query text, current page, page size, sort, and selected facets).
+All eCommerce services that implement the search API receive instances of this class to perform their search.
 A `CommerceQuery` can be instantiated from a request object ( `HttpServletRequest`).

 1. `FacetParamHelper`

    Is a utility class that provides one static method - `toParams` - that is used for generating `GET` parameter strings from a list of facets and one toggled value.
-This is useful on the UI side, where you need to display a hyperlink for each value of each facet, such that when the user clicks on the hyperlink the respective value is toggled (i.e. if it was selected it is removed from the query, otherwise added).
-This takes care of all the logic of handling multiple/single-valued facets, overriding values, etc.
+This is useful on the UI side, where you need to display a hyperlink for each value of each facet, such that when the user clicks the hyperlink, the respective value is toggled.
+That is, if it was selected, it is removed from the query, otherwise it is added.
+This takes care of all the logic of handling multiple/single-valued facets, overriding values, and so on.

 The entry point for the search API is the `CommerceService#search` method which returns a `CommerceResult` object.
 See the API Documentation for more information on this topic.